kiringodhwani/RustCheatSheet/README.md

 }
 ```

--^^^Technically, we can simplify even more using different built-ins...
+^^^Technically, we can simplify even more using different built-ins...

 ```Rust
 use std::fs::{self, File};